 image: acrylic paint review

-The potential health hazards of paints, binders,
+The potential health hazards of paints, binders, thinners, and pigments continue to be underestimated by users.

-such as asthma, brain disease, or various kinds of cancer, that are often linked to solvent exposures, for instance in graffity artists working with spray paints, or heavy metal poisoning from cadmium use in oil painters.
+Largely unnoticed by the public, it is common for professional artists to contract various kinds of diseases, such as asthma, brain disease, or various kinds of cancer.
+Ill health is often linked to solvent exposures, for instance in graffity artists working with spray paints, or heavy metal poisoning from cadmium use in oil painters.

 There are many health related aspects that are relevant to all three areas, Fine Art, Trade, and DIY Decorating, and these are discussed in pages such as Pigments, Solvent Toxicity and Safe Solvent Alternatives, Reproduction Risks, and Legal Aspects.
 Some of the information on solvent hazards and solvent safety is based on toxicological research and writings originally published by Art Hazard News and the Health in the Arts Program, University of Illinois at Chicago; additional advice on current research was given by Michael McCann.